ImraanB/UCT-EEE3088F-2024-Design-Project/README.md

 - Detect objects
 - Fit onto pin headers on motherboard
 - It will need to be able to be an apporpriate size for balance and space issues

+# How this GitHub repo works
+There are 2 main folders for the 2 subsystems that need to be designed: Power and Sensing Each of these folders contain the relevant documents that are associated with each subsystem